All Episodes

 It takes a while to get to trillions.

-So some people are thinking then the math doesn't work and can't work, meaning that open AI could never really make money.
+So some people are thinking that the math doesn't work and can't work, meaning that Open AI could never really make money.

-It just the cost to create it will be so immensely larger than the than the revenue potential could ever be, that it's the only way they can survive is by being too big to fail, connecting themselves to all these other companies that we also don't want to fail because the whole country would go down if they did.
+It just the cost to create it will be so immensely larger than the revenue potential could ever be, that it's the only way they can survive is by being too big to fail, connecting themselves to all these other companies that we also don't want to fail, because the whole country would go down if they did.

-So they'll just make it impossible for them to go out of business, which is a really smart strategy.
+So they'll just make it impossible for them to go into business, which is a really smart strategy.

 And I would expect no less from a company that is really literally being run by geniuses, and they're literally developing a new form of intelligence.

-So if OpenAI couldn't figure out a way to end business with all of that going on, I'd be disappointed.
+So if OpenAI couldn't figure out a way to stay in business with all of that going on, I'd be disappointed.

 But apparently they can.